SECaaS (Security as a Service)

 - Flexibility in deployment, computation and scaling, SECaaS environments offer us the flexibility to use only what we need, with the computing capacity adjusted to our needs and with the possibility of scaling services on demand, which brings us back to the cost savings of using only what we need.

-But it's not all pretty, there are also drawbacks that we must be able to catalogue and decide whether the advantages outweigh the disadvantages.
+But it's not all pretty, there are also disadvantages that we must be able to catalogue and decide whether the advantages outweigh the disadvantages.

 - Lack of visibility: no it is usual to have information on the installation or comparative data they handle.